Rising ARM Rates Discourage Refinancing

-Lifetime adjustment cap: Often set at 5 percent, this terms is how much the rate can increase in total over the life of the loan.
+Lifetime adjustment cap: Often set at 5 percent, this term is how much the rate can increase in total over the life of the loan.
 The rate can never be more than this amount over the initial rate.

-“Adjustable rate mortgages can be very safe loans when properly understood,” says Anthony VanDyke, president of ALV Mortgage in Salt Lake City, Utah.
+“Adjustable-rate mortgages can be very safe loans when properly understood,” says Anthony VanDyke, president of ALV Mortgage in Salt Lake City, Utah.
 “Homebuyers need to make sure they understand the adjustment terms and adjustment caps when it comes to ARMs.”

 Borrowers should understand the highest their rate can go, and what that means for a monthly mortgage payment when refinancing their mortgage.
 This information should be included in a Truth in Lending disclosure given to you by your lender within three days of your loan application.